Trains to Carlisle

 How far away is Carlisle from London?

-Carlisle is around 300 miles north of London, which is a journey of about five and a half hours on a good traffic day, not taking into account stops for snacks!
-However, by train, you can travel from London to Carlisle in just over three and a half hours on one of our Avanti West Coast services.
+Carlisle is around 300 miles north of London, which is a journey of about five hours on a good traffic day, not taking into account stops for snacks!
+However, by train, you can travel from London to Carlisle in just over three hours on one of our Avanti West Coast services.

 Carlisle Station Information